lordmulder/Simple-x264-Launcher/ReadMe.txt

 11. OpenCL Support
 -----------------------

-Newer builds of x264 now support OpenCL Lookahead, which can be enabled with the "--opencl" parameter.
-However, even if you do NOT want to use this feature, x264 will still depend on the OpenCL library (OpenCL.DLL) and it will NOT even start, if the OpenCL DLL is missing!
-For this reason, the Simple x264 Launcher ships with a "dummy" OpenCL library to make x264 start on systems that do NOT support OpenCL.
-As a side effect of this workaround, any OpenCL functions in x264 will not work at all!
+Newer builds of x264 now support OpenCL Lookahead, i.e. GPU accelerated encoding.
+This can be enabled with the "--opencl" custom parameter.
+But OpenCL Lookahead will only work if you have an OpenCL-capable graphics card *and* if you have an up-to-date video driver installed!

-If your video hardware supports OpenCL *and* if you have an up-to-date video driver with OpenCL support installed *and* if you which to use the OpenCL Lookahead function, then please remove the dummy OpenCL.DLL from the Simple x264 Launcher directory, so x264 can load the system's OpenCL.DLL (from system directory), provided by the video driver.
+Note that x264 will now *only* try to load the OpenCL.DLL if you really use the "--opencl" option.
+Therefore, the "dummy" OpenCL.DLL included in older versions of the Simple x264 Launcher is *NOT* needed anymore!!

 12. Command-line Syntax